oittaa/acme-tiny/README.md

 This project has a very, very limited scope and codebase.
 I'm happy to receive bug reports and pull requests, but please don't add any new features.
-This script must stay under 200 lines of code to ensure it can be easily audited by anyone who wants to run it.
+This script must stay short to ensure it can be easily audited by anyone who wants to run it.

 If you want to add features for your own setup to make things easier for you, please do!
 It's open source, so feel free to fork it and modify as necessary.